PDPM nursing documentation requirements: what isn’t new

 Since October 1, 2019, the PDPM nursing documentation burden has shifted.
 As patients enter skilled nursing facilities from acute care, they presume that they have full coverage for SNF services.

-The Medicare Benefit Policy Manual “Coverage of Extended Care (SNF) Services” clearly outlines the requirements for coverage and subsequent documentation when a patient is admitted for skilled nursing services1.
-None of this is new because of PDPM, but as stated previously, this burden has been historically met by therapy.
+The Medicare Benefit Policy Manual “Coverage of Extended Care (SNF) Services” clearly outlines the requirements for coverage when a patient is admitted for skilled nursing services1.
+None of this is new but the burden has shifted; because PDPM nursing documentation has been historically met by therapy.

 When performing Medicare charting keep in mind the following:

 - Nursing documentation must reflect the need for the continuation of skilled care.

 - Staff must document on Medicare A residents once every 24 hours.
 However, staff should document more often if the resident has a warranted condition.